-Eligible High School students Maricopa County Resident rates for Dual Enrollment courses.
-This is available when they meet Arizona residency requirements.
-Before students can pay the tuition for their courses, they must be registered as a student in their Dual Enrollment course.
-Tuition Assistance is also available!
+Eligible High school students in Maricopa County can qualify for resident rates on Dual Enrollment courses if they meet Arizona residency requirements.
+Before paying tuition, students must register for their Dual Enrollment course.
+Tuition assistance is also available!

-All applications for tuition assistance must meet the following requirements.
+All applications for Rio Salado tuition assistance must meet the following requirements.